Want to find the right nanny for your baby? Discover the nanny interview questions you should be asking before you hire.

 3 problems with typical nanny interview questions

-Just as you’ve answered typical questions at a job interview, so too have your potential nannies.
+- These “job interview” questions are rehearsed.
+Just as you’ve answered typical questions at job interviews, so too have your potential nannies.
 They don’t tell you much other than she came prepared to answer these questions.

 How to structure a nanny interview